-F-6 - Penalty Shot
+F.6 Penalty Shot

-- I. A Penalty Shot shall be awarded in the following situations: - a) Protective Equipment deliberate removal of helmet or facial protector during a breakaway) - b) Delay of Game - Goaltender deliberately dislodging the goal during a breakaway - c) Throwing Stick - at puck or puck carrier during a break away - d) Tripping - fouling from behind during a breakaway - e) Leaving the Players' or Penalty Bench - ineligible player during a breakaway - II.
+- I. A Penalty Shot shall be awarded in the following situations: - a.
+Protective Equipment deliberate removal of helmet or facial protector during a breakaway - b.
+Delay of Game goaltender deliberately dislodging the goal during a breakaway - c.
+Throwing Stick at puck or puck carrier during a breakaway - d.
+Tripping fouling from behind during a breakaway - e.
+Leaving the Players' or Penalty Bench ineligible player during a breakaway - II.
 Any infraction of the rules which calls for a "Penalty Shot" shall result in the following: The referee shall place the puck on the centre face-off spot and the designated player taking the shot will, on the instruction of the Referee, play the puck from there and shall attempt to score on the goalkeeper.
-The puck must be kept in motion towards the opponent's goal line, and once it is shot, the play shall be considered complete. - III.
-The goaltender must remain in their goal crease. until the designated player touches the puck at the centre face-off spot, and in the event of a violation of this rule, the player designated to take the shot shall be entitled to take the shot over again.
+The puck must be kept in motion towards the opponent's goal line, and once it is shot, the play shall be considered complete.

+III.
+The goaltender must remain in their goal crease.
 The goaltender may attempt to stop the shot in any manner except by throwing his/her stick or any other object, or deliberately dislodging the goal, in which case a Goal shall be awarded.